White House admits Trump tied Ukraine aid to political effort | Malay Mail

 Mulvaney said it was true that Trump used the aid to prod Kiev in July to investigate the allegation — widely viewed as groundless — that the Democratic National Committee had hidden a computer server in Ukraine that would undermine claims that Trump’s 2016 election victory was helped by Russian meddling.

-Trump did not want to send nearly US$400 million (RM1.67 billion) in military aid to Ukraine because the country was deeply corrupt, Mulvaney said.
+Trump did not want to send nearly US$400 million in military aid to Ukraine because the country was deeply corrupt, Mulvaney said.

 “Did he also mention to me in passing the corruption related to the DNC server?
 Absolutely.
 No question about that,” Mulvaney told reporters.